-Referred to as Canada’s “Cathedral of Hockey” Mattamy Athletic Centre at the Gardens (formerly Maple Leaf Gardens) is not only a historical symbol for Canada’s on-ice claim to fame, but has also been home to twelve Canadian sports teams since first opening its doors on November 12th, 1931.
+Referred to as Canada’s “Cathedral of Hockey” Mattamy Athletic Centre, formerly known as Maple Leaf Gardens, is not only a historical symbol for Canada’s on-ice claim to fame, but has also been home to twelve Canadian sports teams since first opening its doors on November 12th, 1931.

 Built in only seven months, it was the largest arena in the country at the time.
 The venue saw some of the most breath taking moments of the century, hosting legends such as Elvis Presley, Muhammad Ali and Winston Churchill.
 Built by Conn Smythe in a time that meeker men wouldn’t have dared, the monument on the corner of Church and Carlton ignited a flame in an economically dim time.
 The Gardens represented more than the teams and figures it hosted; it gave Canada a place to showcase and take part in the groundbreaking popular culture that was shaping the Century.